Shaikos/ScriptBIND9/README.md

 This script does **not** implement DNS query restrictions or zone file access control.
 It is intended for **local** or **testing** use only.
 For production environments, additional security configurations are strongly recommended (ACLs, views, logging, etc.).

+---

 ## 📜 License

+This project is open-source under the **MIT license**.
-This script is provided without warranty.
-You are free to modify, improve, or integrate it into other projects.
+Feel free to modify, improve, and share it!

+---